avani1998/docker_juypter_postgresql/README.md

 Visitng ``` http://<hostname>:10000/?token=<token> ``` in a browser will load Jupyter Notebook, where
 - hostname is the name of the computer running Docker
 - token is the secret token printed in the console.

+Or, using the links provided at the end of the terminal output of the docker run commad can be used to launch Jupyter Notebook.
+### Image 2

+Now, executing  docker ps  we see that a new entry has been made in the table.

+# Check the working directory in Docker
+While your container is running

+# Copy .csv file into Docker
+While your container is running, open another terminal and your csv file into the container.
+Here I am using [Goodreads-book](https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks) csv from Kaggle.
+My downloaded csv is located in my Downloads folder.